-Shelley Lavery, Tenzing sales specialist and Co-Founder of sales coaching and intelligence platform Jiminny, offers some simple advice around commission structures: only create barriers when necessary.
+Shelley Lavery, Co-Founder of sales coaching and intelligence platform Jiminny, offers some simple advice around commission structures: only create barriers when necessary.

-Imagine you want to reward a salesperson that signs up a nice meaty long-term deal – say three, four, five years.
+Imagine you want to reward a salesperson who signs up a nice meaty long-term deal – say three, four, five years.
 You might be in a company that staggers out the commission on that.
-You might be providing that sales rep with 1.5% of the contract value each year, starting at 1.5% in year one and another 1.5% in year two, three, four and so on.
-The alternative would be to offer the full 6% for a four-year deal to that person straight upfront, rather than making them wait.
+You might be providing that sales rep with 1.5% of the contract value each year, starting at 1.5% in year one and another 1.5% in years two, three, four and so on.
+The alternative would be to offer the full 6% for a four-year deal to that person straight upfront rather than making them wait.

 That’s why my main principle with commission structures is to only ever put in place rules that are protecting against a real risk to the business.

-If there is a really minimal risk, or no risk at all, don’t put a wall around it.
+If there is really minimal risk or no risk at all, don’t put a wall around it.
 You don’t want your sales reps feeling like their money is locked up in some kind of deeply buried vault with a load of rules and regulations around it.